 Please note that NDSU's centralized production bakery is located on the lower level of the West Dining Center.
 Every effort is made to avoid cross-contact with the upper-level West Dining Center, but they do use peanut and tree nut ingredients for other dining locations on campus.

-Residence Dining Center has a mini fridge stocked with gluten free bagels, cookies, bread, and hamburger buns.
+Residence Dining Center (RDC) has a mini fridge stocked with gluten free bagels, cookies, bread, and hamburger buns.

 The Creation station also features items that can be made gluten free such as gluten free pizza, nachos, toasted sandwiches and pasta.
 This area is not completely free of gluten, so cross-contact is possible, however, these items are made upon request and can be customized to meet a variety of needs.